Business Model vs. Revenue Model: Understanding the Key Differences

 Be it in pitches or meetings - the terms "business model" and "revenue model" are often used synonymously, there is no clear delimitation.
 The terms apple and apple seed behave like this.
 You can find out why this is the case in this article.

-A definition: business model vs. business model
+A definition: business model vs. revenue model

 A business model describes, in a model-like and holistic manner, the logical connections and the way in which a company generates value for its customers.
 A company can operate several business models at the same time.